Skip to main content

 Connected apps

 The Salesforce connector supports automatic account provisioning.
 This connector does not support account deprovisioning.
-You must deprovision accounts directly in Salesforce. *You have the option to sync user accounts that use non-standard licenses.
+You must deprovision accounts directly in Salesforce.
+Territories require Enterprise Territory Management 2.0 to be enabled in your Salesforce org.
+If this feature is not enabled, the connector will return an error when attempting to sync territories.

 Connector actions